rutujads-1/prometrix-marketing-campaign-performance-analysis/README.md

 ### Objectives of the project:

-- Identify the most and least successful marketing campaigns.
+- Identify the most successful marketing campaign.

 - Understand what the average customer looks like and how they behave.